Study smarter with Fiveable

 First-Order Half-Life

-• Essential for radioactive decay and drug metabolism calculations—if half-life stays constant, the reaction is first-order
+• This is essential for radioactive decay and drug metabolism calculations.
+If you're told the half-life stays constant, the process is first-order.

 Temperature and Energy: Why Heat Speeds Reactions

-These equations explain the molecular reason behind the rule "reactions go faster when heated."
-Temperature increases the fraction of molecules with enough energy to overcome the activation energy barrier.
+These equations explain the molecular reason behind the observation that reactions go faster when heated.
+Higher temperature increases the fraction of molecules with enough energy to overcome the activation energy barrier.

 Arrhenius Equation

-• Pre-exponential factor A represents collision frequency and proper molecular orientation; it's the "best-case scenario" rate
+• The pre-exponential factor A represents collision frequency and proper molecular orientation.
+Think of it as the "best-case scenario" rate if every collision had enough energy.

-• Exponential term shows that small changes in EaE_a or TT cause large changes in kk—this is why catalysts are so powerful
+• The exponential term means small changes in EaE_a or TT cause large changes in kk.
+This is why catalysts, which lower EaE_a by even a modest amount, can dramatically speed up reactions.

 Two-Temperature Arrhenius Form